- Biographies: Murray Callan The 1st Generation Graduate of San Diego State University

 It was during this time period that he began to intensively study the connection between early aquatic exposures with advanced academic, athletic and social development.
 He felt, and it was later proven in studies in West Germany, East Germany, and the former Soviet Union (Russia), that there was a viable connection, but it had to be in a warm, relaxed aquatic environment.
 Murray felt there was a natural transition from the womb to warm water and thus a very fluid, energy-efficient and relaxed child results.
 To take the next step to more advanced hand-eye sports such as tennis, golf, or baseball, where smooth, energy-efficient movements are essential, is natural.
 On the other hand, if a child's aquatic exposure is in an environment where the method emphasized is not a fluid, relaxed and energy-efficient stroke, but instead on a non-fluid, non-relaxed or choppy method then there willbe no carryover.
 The person, whether child or adult, will invariably be at risk if not truly comfortable in the water.

 While teaching and coaching at Point Loma and Clairemont High Schools for 30 years, Murray was also the aquatic coordinator at the La Jolla Country Club for 20 years.
 In 1975, Murray purchased a commercial property on Law in Pacific Beach and designed and built a custom facility for the express purpose of teaching infants and young children to swim.
-(A new facility was added by the 2nd generation of Callans in San Marcos in 1996.)
+(A new facility was added by the 2nd generation of Callans in San Marcos in 1996.
+In 2014, Glenn Callan gave that facility to his son, Brett, and it is now named Callan Swim School.)
 Murray knew that merely leasing properties with pools already on them was not adequate.
 Such pre-existing facilities are not designed for teaching young children how to swim and consequently are usually unsuccessful.
 In addition, most leased pools are usually shared with the public and maintained by other groups, thus bringing into question hygienic issues.
-With Murray’s innovative methodology and unique pool design, success was and stillis inevitable.
+With Murray's innovative methodology and unique pool design, success was and still is inevitable.

 After 25 years of producing successful, relaxed swimmers, Murray was inducted into the inaugural class of the United States Swim School Hall of Fame.
 The United States Swim School Association's annual Teacher of the Year award is named in his honor and is still presented to deserving swim instructors at USSSA annual conferences.
 Ultimately, he brought a wealth of knowledge and experience to the world of swimming.
 This was to be the basis of forty-five years of creativity that would lead to the nurturingand progressive program their swim schools symbolize.
 Murray and Joan's philosophy, methodology and desire tohelp the San Diego community have enabled thousands of children, as young as just a few months, to begin tolearn to swim in a warm, patient and relaxing environment.
 They felt that children should be at one with thewater and that swimming was the only athletic experience that could one day save their lives.
 So from the thousands of children who have enjoyed this experience to the thousands more in future generations, Murray and Joan, we all thank you.